amandaghassaei/tellurion-orrery/gear-calculations/README.md

 I've saved all the information I used during these calculations to a [Google Doc](https://docs.google.com/spreadsheets/d/1HO8HQtnuJBg7-cl2iLWuv1kIT8sFUn2m3BNM2MRiHnA/edit?usp=sharing).
 The first tab shows the astronomical parameters I was trying to model and their frequency.
 Highlighted in blue are the gear parameters I used in v1 of my design, and highlighted in magenta are parameters used in v2 of my design.
 The magenta and blue colors are continued across the other tabs in the sheet, where you can see more gear ratio options I was considering.

 All the gear generation code was written in javascript and is included in this folder.
-I really liked this online [Gear Train app](http://scientific601.altervista.org/gear/gearcalc.html) and used it as a starting point as I began to design my gear trains, but found that I needed to calculate a large set of good gear trains for a given gear ratio instead of just the single most optimal configuration.
+I really liked this online [Gear Train app](http://scientific601.altervista.org/gear/gearcalc.html) and used it as a starting point as I began to design my gear trains, but found that I needed to calculate a large set of candidate gear trains for a given target ratio instead of just the single most optimal configuration.
 The file [GearCalculator.js](https://github.com/amandaghassaei/tellurion-orrery/blob/main/gear-calculations/GearCalculator.js) contains a function `calcGearTrain` that performs an exhaustive search to find set of gears meeting min tooth, max tooth, number of stages, and maximum error requirements (it takes about ten minutes to complete for the three stage gear trains I'm looking at).
 The solutions (`hits`) are printed as a tsv to the console, so they can easily be copied and pasted into a spreadsheet.

 ### Moon Orbit